Al-1n/Al-1n.github.io/_portfolio/2_project.markdown

 The quantization of angular momentum has important implications for the energy levels of the hydrogen atom.
 For example, the energy levels of the hydrogen atom are split into multiple sublevels due to the different possible values of the electron's orbital angular momentum and spin angular momentum.
 This splitting of the energy levels is known as the fine structure of the hydrogen atom.

-To detect the fine and hyperfine splitting of energy levels by spectroscopy, we can use a spectrometer to measure the spectrum of the atom or molecule of interest.
-A spectrometer is an instrument that measures the wavelength or frequency of electromagnetic radiation.
+To detect the fine and hyperfine splitting of energy levels, we can use a spectrometer to measure the wavelength or frequency of electromagnetic radiation produced during transitions between energy levels.

 <div style='text-align: center;' class='img_row'>
     <img class='col two' src='{{ site.baseurl }}/img/Rb.jpeg' alt='' title='example image'/>